HowProgrammingWorks/Book/content/Introduction.en.md

 # Introduction

-Regular reinterpretation of one's activity, even the simplest one, should accompany an engineer all his life.
+Regular reinterpretation of personal activity, even the simplest one, should accompany an engineer all his life.
-The practice of writing down your thoughts as well as refining your formulations helps a lot in this process.
+The practice of writing down personal thoughts as well as refining personal formulations helps a lot in this process.
 This book was formed from my sketchy notes, which I accumulated over a number of years, and also critically proofread dozens of times.
 Often I disagreed with myself, rereading a passage after it had been lying down for a while, and found that it could be made even shorter.